ElisStaaf/FMake/README.rst

    fmake new <path>

-This will generate an initial FMakefile file, it looks like this:
+This will generate an initial FMakefile, it looks like this:

 .. code:: lua